bradymholt/geekytidbits.com/posts/archive/2016-01-20-performance-tuning-postgres/index.md

 The [auto_explain](http://www.postgresql.org/docs/current/static/auto-explain.html) module is also helpful for finding slow queries but has 2 distinct advantages: it logs the actual execution plan and supports logging _nested statements_ using the `log_nested_statements` option.
 Nested statements are those statements that are executed inside a function.
 If your application uses many functions, auto_explain is invaluable for getting detailed execution plans.

 The `log_min_duration` option controls which query execution plans are logged, based on how long they perform.
-For example, if you set this to 1000, all statments that run longer than 1 second will be logged.
+For example, if you set this to 1000, all statements that run longer than 1 second will be logged.

 ## Index Tuning

 Another important tuning strategy is to ensure indexes are being properly used.
-As a prerequsite, we need to turn on the Statistics Collector.
+As a prerequisite, we need to turn on the Statistics Collector.

 The [Postgres Statistics Collector](http://www.postgresql.org/docs/current/static/monitoring-stats.html) is a first class subsystem that collects all sorts of performance statistics that are useful.